-- Memory (RAM) server: The server process will load the repository index into memory.
+- CPU (only for client/server operation): When using borg in a client/server way with a ssh:-type repo, the ssh processes used for the transport layer will need some CPU on the client and on the server due to the crypto they are doing esp. if you are pumping big amounts of data. - Memory (RAM) client: The chunks index and the files index are read into memory for performance reasons.
+Might need big amounts of memory (see below).
+Compression, esp. lzma compression with high levels might need substantial amounts of memory. - Memory (RAM) server: The server process will load the repository index into memory.
 Might need considerable amounts of memory, but less than on the client (see below). - Chunks index (client only): Proportional to the amount of data chunks in your repo.
 Lots of chunks in your repo imply a big chunks index.
 It is possible to tweak the chunker params (see create options). - Files index (client only): Proportional to the amount of files in your last backups.
 Can be switched off (see create options), but next backup might be much slower if you do.
 The speed benefit of using the files cache is proportional to file size. - Repository index (server only): Proportional to the amount of data chunks in your repo.
 Lots of chunks in your repo imply a big repository index.
 It is possible to tweak the chunker params (see create options) to influence the amount of chunks being created. - Temporary files (client): Reading data and metadata from a FUSE mounted repository will consume up to the size of all deduplicated, small chunks in the repository.
-Big chunks won't be locally cached.

-Temporary files (server): None.

-- Cache files (client only): Contains the chunks index and files index (plus a collection of single- archive chunk indexes which might need huge amounts of disk space, depending on archive count and size see FAQ about how to reduce). - Network (only for client/server operation): If your repository is remote, all deduplicated (and optionally compressed/ encrypted) data of course has to go over the connection (ssh:// repo url).
+Big chunks won't be locally cached. - Temporary files (server): None. - Cache files (client only): Contains the chunks index and files index (plus a collection of single- archive chunk indexes which might need huge amounts of disk space, depending on archive count and size see FAQ about how to reduce). - Network (only for client/server operation): If your repository is remote, all deduplicated (and optionally compressed/ encrypted) data of course has to go over the connection (ssh:// repo url).
 If you use a locally mounted network filesystem, additionally some copy operations used for transaction support also go over the connection.
 If you backup multiple sources to one target repository, additional traffic happens for cache resynchronization.

-4.1.10 Support for file metadata
+4.1.11 Support for file metadata